wcainfo

 Activity 13 assesses the ability to interact with people.
 The descriptor may be satisfied where there is a significant lack of self-confidence in face-to-face social situations that is greater in its nature and its functional effects than mere shyness or reticence and leads to an inability to engage in any social contact.

-Note: in Autumn 2023, the government launched a consultation on reform of the work capability assessment including proposals to remove the LCWRA social engagement activity.
+Note: in Autumn 2023, the Conservative Government launched a consultation on reform of the work capability assessment including proposals to remove the LCWRA social engagement activity.
 However, in its November 2023 response to the consultation, the government confirmed that it will not make any changes to the LCWRA social engagement activity or descriptors.

 Descriptor